seandstewart/bardly/pending/problems/measure-for-measure/uncut.md

 O heavens! what stuff is here

 **POMPEY**
-’Twas never merry world since, of two usuries, the
+'Twas never merry world since, of two usuries, the
 merriest was put down, and the worser allowed by
 order of law a furred gown to keep him warm; and
 furred with fox and lamb-skins too, to signify, that
 craft, being richer than innocency, stands for the facing.

 **ELBOW**
-Come your way, sir. ’Bless you, good father friar.
+Come your way, sir.
+'Bless you, good father friar.

 **DUKE VINCENTIO**
 And you, good brother father.
 What offence hath